Personal statements written by clergy on April 2, 2008

-There are many benefits of being part of the Peninsula Clergy (PCN).
+There are many benefits of being part of the Peninsula’s clergy.
 First is the reminder that I am not alone in the work and ministry to which I am called.
-There are 400 clergypersons on the Peninsula involved in transformation and restoration of people’s lives and communities in which they serve and beyond.
+There are 400 clergy persons on the Peninsula involved in transformation and restoration of people’s lives and communities in which they serve and beyond.

-Second, I appreciated the ecumenical/interfaith aspect of the PCN.
+Second, I appreciated its multi-faith aspect.
 A profound respect exists among those who gather.
 We have ways of saying this in different traditions.

-Third, the PCN provides an opportunity to grow in my faith as I learn from other clergy and faith traditions.
+Third, the clergy network provides an opportunity to grow in my faith as I learn from other clergy and faith traditions.

-Fourth, the PCN provides an awesome opportunity to network and meet others in the community from various professions.
+Fourth, it provides with an awesome opportunity to network and meet others in the community from various professions.

 The great benefit is the opportunity to cordially share perspectives, insights, theology, ministry challenges, solutions, directions, etc with other spiritual leaders, sometimes with traditions radically different from my own.
 This knowledge enhances my own walk with God, my preaching, my understanding, my tolerance and my own day-to-day ministry.
 It is invaluable and my prayer is that such cooperative efforts will rebound to the benefit of the community at large.